Commonwealth Avenue Improvements (Church St. to Laws Brook Rd.)

 Pedestrian, Traffic and Access Management:

 CPW Engineering continues to work with CMLP and National Grid to minimize disturbance to the traffic during their utility project construction.
 However, this construction is anticipated to impact some parking spaces and at least one lane of the roadway during certain portions of the construction.
 CMLP's impact to the area will be less and they will have CPD present to mitigate pedestrian and vehicular traffic.
-The Town is expecting a final traffic management plan from National Grid prior to their start of construction.
-The Traffic Management Plan for this portion of the project will be added here when it becomes available.
+The Town has received a final traffic management plan from National Grid and it was accepted by CPW and CPD.
+Click Here to access the Traffic Management Plan..

 During CPW’s Complete Streets Project and road reconstruction, the roadway and street parking will be impacted by the repaving of the roadway and the curbing installation.
 Additionally, portions of sidewalk will be temporarily closed because a large portion of the project is the re-construction of the sidewalks.
 Pedestrian access to all businesses and residences will be maintained throughout construction.
 The Traffic Management Plan for this portion of the project will be added here when it becomes available.

 Background information for the Town of Concord Complete Streets Program can be found on the Town’s Website in the link below.